CrimsonVoid/Saga/README.md

 ### Design questions
 - [ ] Should Table be immutable?
 We might be able get this rather cheaply?
-- [ ] Should we have functions that are inefficient (such as NewFromMap)?
+- [x] Should we have functions that are inefficient (such as NewFromMap)?
+No

 ### Table creation